 Choosing a website (domain) name isn’t always easy.
 And there’s nothing worse than finding out, once you’ve found the perfect name, that someone else is already using it.

-But did you know that sometimes just searching for domain names can trigger the companies who own the name that someone is doing a search.
+But did you know that sometimes a search for a domain names can actually trigger the companies who own the name that someone is doing a search.
 When this happens, the company puts a “lock” on the name so it can raise the price.

 So, how do you research a name without trigger a lock on that name?
 You have to be a little sneaky.